mackuba/sparkler/README.md

 ### Ruby

 Any recent Linux distribution will usually include some version of Ruby by default.
 However, it's possible that it's an older version of Ruby like 1.8 or 1.9.
-Rails 5 requires Ruby 2.2.2 or newer.
+Rails 5 requires Ruby 2.2.2 or newer, but versions lower than 2.3 aren't maintained anymore.

 Check which version you have: